5 Things You Need to Know Before You

 With the medical editors then being able to do twice the work of a “type-from-scratch” transcriptionist, the job market shrank.
 There wasn’t room for all of them!
 Many transcriptionists who had been steadily employed for years suddenly found themselves without a job!
 When applying for new jobs, the market was swamped and only the best of the best were hired.
 Slowly but surely, these seasoned transcriptionists left the MT industry and pursued other avenues of employment.
 Supply and demand, you know?

 That was 10 years ago.
 Today, we see the situation reversing.
-Physicians in general have long been frustrated with of the errors they’re still having with the voice recognition software.
+Physicians have long been frustrated with the errors they’re still having with the voice recognition software.
 Even after years of development, it still cannot tell the difference between Zantac and Xanax and when one is appropriate over the other.
 It still cannot distinguish 15 from 50 in a doctor who is speaking too quickly, and it cannot figure out with any degree of certainty what the foreign dictators with accents are saying.
 This left a lot of medical facilities and practices switching back away from voice recognition, in favor of the more traditional medical transcribing “from scratch.”

 “Federal health legislation will expand the number of patients who have access to health insurance, increasing patient access to medical care.
 The increasing volume of healthcare services will result in a growing number of medical tests and procedures, all of which will require transcription.”